In Front of the FTT

-Their decision was not given to us verbally at the hearing but their written decision came in a couple of weeks or so.
-It gave a clear breakdown of each section of the case and why it decided for or against us (and the decisions were mostly in our favour a major one went against me!
+They gave a clear breakdown of each section of the case and why it decided for or against us.
+Whilst the decisions were mostly in our favour a major one went against me!

-For me, the process raised two major concerns.
-The first one was that of our managing agent sending in their Regional Manager to the hearing at the last minute who told the Tribunal that most of my work would be carried out by other lessees!
+This happened because our managing agent sent in their Regional Manager to the hearing at the last minute who told the Tribunal that most of my work would be carried out by other lessees!
 He back-pedalled quickly by accepting that there was not a lot that lessees would normally do and that he had no wish to belittle or underplay my role but it was too late.
 Rather like a judge directing a jury to ignore what has just been said.

 - Providing intructions to the managing agent (something I have done since 2007);

-- Inspecting the building because the managing agent had not been consistent in carrying out this role,
+- Inspecting the building because the managing agent had not been consistent in carrying out this role and;

 So all that happened was that the agent was put on notice that based on the experiences of the Tribunal their fees were at the upper end of the reasonable range of fees charged for managing a building of this type.
 It was my fees that were not required to be paid and having been the driving force behind the management of our block for 12 years, I was very unhappy!